 - To access the Math Placement Assessment enter your ONID username (such as smithj) and password (please do not use your 9-digit student ID number).

 - When creating your ALEKS account, please enter your name without any hyphens (-) or other punctuation, and leave off any suffixes (such as jr.)

 FAQs about ALEKS Math Placement

-After completing the ALEKS Math Placement Test, you will see a detailed pie chart showing both the topics you have mastered and those you have yet to master, and your score as a percentage.
+After completing the ALEKS Math Placement Assessment, you will see a detailed pie chart showing both the topics you have mastered and those you have yet to master, and your score as a percentage.
 Your placement into a Mathematics course is based on the percentage of topics you have mastered.

 - For your records, print your results and write in the course(s) you're eligible to take (refer to the Mathematics Placement Table).
 Use this document during your orientation, advising sessions, and/or registration.

 - Your OSU ALEKS Math Placement Assessment score will be automatically added to your OSU records within approximately 24 hours after you complete the assessment.

 - If you are satisfied with your math placement, no further action is required.
 If you want to try to improve your math placement, you can take the OSU ALEKS Math Placement Assessment again.
 You are allowed to take the assessment a maximum of five times total, including your initial attempt.
 Your highest score will be used for placement.